smwarsh/100-days-of-code/log.md

 ### Day 5: August 14, 2018

 **Today's Progress**: I worked on the Basic JavaScript course in FreeCodeCamp for half an hour.
 For the rest of the time, I worked on a contact form for my website.
+I wanted to start the Basic CSS curriculum too, but I need to keep this to two projects at a time.

 **Time Spent Coding**: 1h 6m